ContactShaanKhan/Personal-Website/README.md

 Author: Shaan Khan

-The layout of the website takes inspiration from my google-site that I created: https://sites.google.com/view/shaan-khan/home
+The layout of the website takes inspiration from the google-site that I created: https://sites.google.com/view/shaan-khan/home

 Color Pallete: One-monokai theme: